Hiwonder-docs/Jetson-Nano-Development-Board/source/docs/5_Jetson_Nano_Expansion_Board.md

 The second parameter `position` stands for the position to which the servo rotates i.e. pulse width.
 Formula: pulse = 4.
 17 x angle (only for reference)

-The third parameter “**duration**” is the time taken for rotation in millisecond.
+The third parameter "**duration**" is the time taken for rotation in millisecond.

 ### 5.12.3 Set Servo ID